Humanstate/payprop_api_emulator/README.md

 ### Install necessary perl modules

+Note if you are not using the system perl you shouldn't need to prefix the two commands below with `sudo`.

 ```
-cpan App::cpanminus # if you do not already have cpanm installed
+sudo cpan App::cpanminus # if you do not already have cpanm installed
-cpanm --installdeps .
+sudo cpanm --installdeps .
 ```

 ### Export the environment variables: